virtu/darkseed/README.md

 A proof-of-concept darknet Bitcoin DNS seeder.

-`darkseed` can advertise Onion, I2P and CJDNS node addresses using custom DNS NULL records in which addresses are encoded using a BIP155-like format (essentially BIP155 sans timestamp and port).
+`darkseed` can advertise Onion, I2P and CJDNS node addresses using custom-encoded DNS AAAA records which use a BIP155-like format (essentially BIP155 sans timestamp and port).
 Although CJDNS addresses could be represented using regular AAAA records, for the time being they use the BIP155-like encoding to make them easily distinguishable from regular IPv6 addresses.

 `darkseed` can serve this data over the IP, Onion, I2P and Cjdns networks.
 To provide reachability via Onion and I2P, the seeder supports DNS via TCP; Cjdns is handled via